Spiritual Care Services

 - Desiring consultation on advance directives, end-of-life decisions, or ethical issues

-The Interfaith Chapel on the first floor in Smithfield and the ground floor in Clayton.
+The Interfaith Chapels are located on the first floor in Smithfield and the ground floor in Clayton.
 They are available for prayer and meditation at all times to persons of all faiths.
 Sacred texts from various faith traditions are provided for use in the chapel.

 Spiritual Care Library

 The Spiritual Care Library, located at our Smithfield campus, contains a variety of resources that may help patients, their support persons, and staff improve their spiritual wellness.
 Books, periodicals, CDs and DVDs are available for checkout.
 The library is located on the 1st floor, on the hallway next to the Chapel.

 Spiritual Care Services is open Monday – Friday from 8:30 a.m. till 5 p.m.
 Chaplains are on call at all other times.
 A chaplain visit can be requested by: